Murder of Alison Shaughnessy: Lasting notoriety

 The case has been repeatedly discussed as a high-profile example of when the media have put criminal trials in jeopardy.
 In 2001, the case was highlighted as such when a trial of professional footballers Jonathan Woodgate and Lee Bowyer collapsed due to press and media intrusion.

 In 2011, after charges against serial killer Levi Bellfield were forced to be dropped after newspapers published prejudicial material during a trial, the Shaughnessy case again returned to the news, cited as a previous high-profile example of media intrusion causing a collapsed trial.

-Defence lawyers argued at the time that this case demonstrated how the collusion of the press and the prosecution lead to inaccurate, incomplete and sensationalist journalism.
-Headlines give prominence and weight to the Crown's case without question, but largely ignore or minimise the defence, they then disappear until the verdict, and then descend "like vultures".
-Many newspapers don't even attend the trials and merely regurgitate press releases.
+Defence lawyers argued at the time that the case demonstrated how the collusion of the press and the prosecution could lead to inaccurate, incomplete and sensationalist journalism.
 It was said that the media was as much to blame as the police in this leading to a miscarriage of justice.
-The newspapers stance was a defensive one, where they refuted these claims.
 The Sun newspaper issued a statement in defence of their coverage of the Taylor sisters murder trial: "Lord Justice McCowan accuses us of sensational reporting.
 He overlooks the fact that this was a sensational case: a murder trial of two sisters that involved adultery and a hate-filled diary."

 In popular culture

-Bernard O'Mahoney and Mick McGovern's book about the case was published in 2001, and re-published in 2012.
+Bernard O'Mahoney and Mick McGovern's book about the case was published in 2001 and re-published in 2012.

-In 2003, an episode of the ITV documentary series Real Crime was shown that focused on the case.
-It featured interviews with most of those involved in the case.
+In 2003, an episode of the ITV documentary series Real Crime featured the case.